-Evaluation study is being conducted by the Karnataka Evaluation Authority for the year 2018-19 through Hyderabad-Karnataka Centre for Learning (HKCL).
-Essential information of MDM has been given to the agency in order to evaluate the scheme.
+Evaluation study of MDMS process and its impact is being conducted by the Karnataka Evaluation Authority (KEA) for the year 2016-17 through Hyderabad-Karnataka Centre for Learning (HKCL).
+Essential information of MDM has been provided to the agency in order to evaluate the scheme.
 Work is under progress.